-As defined in legislation, "Harassment, intimidation or bullying" means any intentional electronic, written, verbal, or physical act including but not limited to, one shown to be motivated by any characteristic in RCW 28A.640.010 and RCW 28A 642.010, or other distinguishing characteristics, when the act:
+As defined in legislation, "Harassment, intimidation or bullying" means any intentional electronic, written, verbal, or physical act including but not limited to, one shown to be motivated by any characteristic in RCW 28A.640.010 and RCW 28

 - A. Physically harms a student or damages the student's property; - B. Has the effect of substantially interfering with a student's education; - C. Is so severe, persistent, or pervasive that it creates an intimidating or threatening educational environment; or - D. Has the effect of substantially disrupting the orderly operation of the school.